RobinJayaswal/ReactReduxBlog/README.md

 # React Redux Blog

-## a couple sentence description about what you did
+## A couple sentence description about what you did

 For this project I created a React JS app with ReactRedux used to manage state.
 I set up reducers and actions to handle most of the api calls and state changes.

 ## What Worked

-It all worked without many hiccups
+It all worked without many hiccups, except the historyApiFallback does not work with the deployment on Surge since we configured it only for the development server.

 ## Extra Credit